1992 State of the Union Address

 The 1992 State of the Union Address was given by the 41st president of the United States, George H. W. Bush, on January 28, 1992, at 9:00 p.m.
 EST, in the chamber of the United States House of Representatives to the 102nd United States Congress.
 It was Bush's third and final State of the Union Address and his fourth and final speech to a joint session of the United States Congress.
 Presiding over this joint session was the House speaker, Tom Foley, accompanied by Dan Quayle, the vice president, in his capacity as the president of the Senate.

 This was the last State of the Union address by President Bush, who lost his re-election bid to Bill Clinton in the 1992 election.

+Topics

 The president discussed the collapse of the Soviet Union, Operation Desert Storm, military spending cuts, nuclear disarmament, economic recovery (high unemployment remained from the early 1990s recession), several types of tax cuts and credits, and controlling government spending.
 Bush listed a nine-point, long-term plan advocating: